Mule Deer Hunts

 horseback-in drop camp for

-date you, your gear, and your game are packed out
+Outfitters will pack you, your gear, and your game

 from camp.
-Camps are usually 3 to 4 miles from
+Camps are usually 3 to 4 miles ride

 from most hunters, but close enough to